 Don’t get me wrong though, it is pretty damn good overall.

-Not rainbows and unicorns every freakin’ day but we are alive, have each other and at the end of the day, we aren’t hungry.
+Not rainbows and unicorns every day but we are healthy, have each other, have full bellies, a roof over our heads, and we are happy.

 Sure we have had some rough times as a result of choices we have made as a couple but now looking back, I don’t know if I would change most things.